The220th/lockdown_protocol_extra_bot/README.md

  # lockdown_protocol_extra_bot

-Let u to add some extra challanges for playters of lockdown protocol with telegram bot.
+Let u to add some extra challenges for players of lockdown protocol with telegram bot.